 Yes, we are still in the middle of a worldwide pandemic.
-Simply leaving the house to visit friends and family or even making a trip to the grocery store increases our risk of catching a disease that has no treatment or vaccine … yet.
-We are hopful that developments are being made.
-It's definitely an interesting time to consider visiting the theme parks.
-We have made a couple dozen visits to the parks in the weeks since reopening and found them to be relatively safe, especially with all of the new health and safety measures in place.
-But is it right for you and your family to visit?
+Simply leaving the house to visit friends and family or even making a trip to the grocery store increases our risk of catching a disease.
+With several vaccines now rolling out to the public worldwide, we are hopful that these challenging days are coming to an end.
+We know many of you have not ventured out for most of 2020, or if you have it's with careful preparation.
+Rest assured, the theme parks have made keeping employees and guests safe a top priority.
+We have made a few dozen visits to the parks in the weeks since reopening and found them to be safe and welcoming, especially with all of the new health and safety measures in place.
+But is it the right time for you and your family to visit?
 Maybe, or maybe not.
-We're not here to decide for you, but we do want to explore the pluses to visiting the theme parks in 2020.
+We're not here to decide for you, but we do want to explore the pluses to visiting the theme parks in 2021.

 As theme park frogs, we’ve put a lot of thought into this.
 Yes, some people should take the opportunity to visit during this unique time.
-And also no, some people should definitely wait until 2021 to visit, depending on their family's ages, health, interests and other factors.
+And also no, some people should definitely wait until later in 2021 or 2022 to visit, depending on their family's ages, health, interests and other factors.
 The risk of contracting COVID-19 is real.
 It's certainly challenging planning a vacation in an uncertain time.
 If you decide to visit, consider Mommy Frog's hopful tips for practicing health and wellness in theme parks.
-We're going to do a separate post on the reasons to plan that trip for 2021 or beyond, but today we're looking at the upside to visiting a theme park in 2020.
+This post is all about the upside to visiting a theme park in 2021.
 We'll also go over the key factors to consider to help you make an informed decision about whether it’s worth it to visit a theme park this year.

 Theme Park Reopening Guides

-Beyond research for all of you frog fans, we have several reasons why we are visiting the parks in 2020.
+Beyond research for all of you frog fans, we have several reasons why we are continuing to visit the parks.
 Even though there is a "new normal" in place at all of the parks, we've enjoyed giving the tadpoles a break from staying home.
 It has helped us find joy in this crazy time and gotten us outside and moving.
-Plus, the low crowds are worth bragging about.
 Here are a few reasons why your family might be up for a theme park visit in the next few months.

 Less time needed to plan the perfect vacation